DigitalPublishingToolkit/NN11/md/book.md

 the hands of a small number of firms that are now becoming mere intermediaries.
 As intermediaries these firms derive all of their profit from content they do not produce themselves.
-This is the reason why gratis threatens those creations, which cannot be accommodated in this mediation-based business model.
-This is particularly true in this case of investigative journalism and the creation of audiovisual content.
+This is the reason why gratis threatens those creations, which cannot always be accommodated in this mediation-based business model.

+This is particularly true in the case of investigative journalism and the creation of audiovisual content.
 Investigative journalism is a long-term project requiring a high level of expertise and sometimes involves gaining specific rights.
 Producing a